cloudflare/hellogopher/README.md

 If you change the `IMPORT_PATH` you have to run `make clean`.

+If you don't care about `go get`, for example if the code is **embedded inside some other non-Go codebase**, you can just pick an arbitrary one like `company.com/bigprogram/smallgotool`.

 ## Vendoring

 A hellogopher project uses the official Go vendoring style: third-party packages go in `./vendor/`, like `./vendor/github.com/fatih/color`.
 The Makefile will intentionally ignore your system GOPATH to force you to vendor.